skip-pay/django-choice-enumfields/README.rst

 also encludes its own version of Enum with a few extra bells and whistles.
 Namely, the smart definition of labels which are used, for example, in admin dropdowns.
 By default, it will create labels by title-casing your constant names.
-You can provide custom labels with a nested "Labels" class.
+You can provide custom labels with using Choice to define enum item.

 .. code-block:: python

     from enumfields import EnumField, Enum  # Our own Enum class

     class Color(Enum):
-        RED = 'r'
+        RED = Choice('r', 'A custom label')
         GREEN = 'g'
         BLUE = 'b'

-        class Labels:
-            RED = 'A custom label'

     class MyModel(models.Model):
         color = EnumField(Color, max_length=1)